Skip to Content

 Although some studies show that Montessori kids have better social skills in terms of problem-solving, no studies have evaluated their emotional regulation.

 We learn emotional skills through experiencing stress in daily life and then learning to overcome it.
-The lack of free play means there are fewer opportunities for emotional learning.

 Transition to higher education

-Currently, there are no high schools or universities that teach based on this theory.
 Students who have been used to independent learning, open-ended structure, and lack of concrete lessons will be surprised to find that they will have rigid classroom structure, inflexible timetables, deadlines, and homework assignments in these higher education environments.

 Accessibility

 Even though the Montessori way of teaching originally came from classrooms in low-income areas in Rome, nowadays, most Montessori schools in the US are private schools that have a hefty price tag associated with enrollment.
-They are also more likely to be in areas with high-income families, making it disproportionately difficult for low-income families to enroll.

 Final thoughts